This Overlooked Variable Is the Key to the Pandemic

 We can think of disease patterns as leaning deterministic or stochastic: In the former, an outbreak’s distribution is more linear and predictable; in the latter, randomness plays a much larger role and predictions are hard, if not impossible, to make.
 In deterministic trajectories, we expect what happened yesterday to give us a good sense of what to expect tomorrow.
 Stochastic phenomena, however, don’t operate like that—the same inputs don’t always produce the same outputs, and things can tip over quickly from one state to the other.
 As Scarpino told me, “Diseases like the flu are pretty nearly deterministic and R0 (while flawed) paints about the right picture (nearly impossible to stop until there’s a vaccine).”
 That’s not necessarily the case with super-spreading diseases.

 Nature and society are replete with such imbalanced phenomena, some of which are said to work according to the Pareto principle, named after the sociologist Vilfredo Pareto.
-Pareto’s insight is sometimes called the 80/20 principle—80 percent of outcomes of interest being caused by 20 percent of inputs—though the numbers don’t have to be that strict.
+Pareto’s insight is sometimes called the 80/20 principle—80 percent of outcomes of interest are caused by 20 percent of inputs—though the numbers don’t have to be that strict.
 Rather, the Pareto principle means that a small number of events or people are responsible for the majority of consequences.
 This will come as no surprise to anyone who has worked in the service sector, for example, where a small group of problem customers can create almost all the extra work.
 In cases like those, booting just those customers from the business or giving them a hefty discount may solve the problem, but if the complaints are evenly distributed, different strategies will be necessary.
 Similarly, focusing on the R alone, or using a flu-pandemic playbook, won’t necessarily work well for an overdispersed pandemic.

-Hitoshi Oshitani, a member the National COVID-19 Cluster Taskforce at Japan’s Ministry of Health, Labour and Welfare and a professor at Tohoku University who told me that Japan focused on the overdispersion impact from early on likens his country’s approach to looking at a forest and trying to find the clusters, not the trees.
+Hitoshi Oshitani, a member of the National COVID-19 Cluster Taskforce at Japan’s Ministry of Health, Labour and Welfare and a professor at Tohoku University who told me that Japan focused on the overdispersion impact from early on, likens his country’s approach to looking at a forest and trying to find the clusters, not the trees.
 Meanwhile, he believes, the Western world was getting distracted by the trees, and got lost among them.
-To fight a super-spreading disease effectively, policy makers need to figure out why super-spreading happens, and they need to understand how it impacts everything, including our contact-tracing methods and our testing regimes.
+To fight a super-spreading disease effectively, policy makers need to figure out why super-spreading happens, and they need to understand how it affects everything, including our contact-tracing methods and our testing regimes.

 There may be many different reasons a pathogen super-spreads.
 Yellow fever spreads mainly via the mosquito Aedes aegypti, but until the insect’s role was discovered, its transmission pattern bedeviled many scientists.
 Tuberculosis was thought to be spread by close-range droplets until an ingenious set of experiments proved that it was airborne.
 Much is still unknown about the super-spreading of SARS-CoV-2.
 It might be that some people are super-emitters of the virus, in that they spread it a lot more than other people.
 Like other diseases, contact patterns surely play a part: A politician on the campaign trail or a student in a college dorm is very different in how many people they could potentially expose compared with, say, an elderly person living in a small household.
 However, looking at nine months of epidemiological data, we have important clues to some of the factors.

-In study after study, we see that super-spreading clusters of COVID-19 almost overwhelmingly occur in poorly ventilated indoor environments where many people congregate over time— weddings, churches, choirs, gyms, funerals, restaurants, and such—especially when there is loud talking or singing without masks.
+In study after study, we see that super-spreading clusters of COVID-19 almost overwhelmingly occur in poorly ventilated, indoor environments where many people congregate over time—weddings, churches, choirs, gyms, funerals, restaurants, and such—especially when there is loud talking or singing without masks.
 For super-spreading events to occur, multiple things have to be happening at the same time, and the risk is not equal in every setting and activity, Muge Cevik, a clinical lecturer in infectious diseases and medical virology at the University of St. Andrews and a co-author of a recent extensive review of transmission conditions for COVID-19, told me.

 Read: I have seen the future—and it’s not the life we knew